Top 8 des aliments sources de vitamine D - DIJO Paris

 Risks of deficit?

-People at risk include: infants, children, pregnant women, breastfeeding women, post-menopausal women, women with amenorrhea, elderly people, sun intolerant people, non-fish vegetarians, vegans, people after intestinal surgery or obesity, people with osteoporosis, night workers, indoor athletes, people from Nordic countries and dark skin (dark skin acts as a UVB filter).
-Before taking a vitamin D supplement, it is essential to measure the baseline level, especially from September-October when exposure to the sun decreases.
-Since vitamin D is mainly produced by the skin under the effect of the sun, winter supplementation is essential to avoid deficiency, despite daily dietary intake.
+People at risk include: infants, children, pregnant women, breastfeeding women, postmenopausal women, women with amenorrhea, the elderly, those with sun intolerance, vegetarians without fish, vegans, individuals after intestinal surgery or obesity, those with osteoporosis, night workers, indoor athletes, residents of Nordic countries, and dark skin (dark skin acts as a UVB filter).
+Before taking a vitamin D supplement, it is essential to measure the baseline level, especially from September to October when sun exposure decreases.
+Since vitamin D is mainly produced by the skin under the influence of sunlight, winter supplementation is essential to avoid deficiency, despite daily dietary intake.

-To overcome a vitamin D deficiency, it is necessary to take prescription ampoules.
+To correct a vitamin D deficiency, it is necessary to take prescription ampoules.
 However, these are highly dosed and some of them are not absorbed by the body.
-This is why it will then be essential to continue supplementation (with drops for example) in order to maintain the restored levels.
-The best solution is in any case to have daily food intake as well as exposure to the sun as soon as possible in parallel with appropriate supplementation if necessary.
+This is why it will then be essential to continue supplementation (with drops, for example) in order to maintain restored levels.
+The best solution, in any case, is to have daily dietary intake as well as exposure to the sun as soon as possible, alongside appropriate supplementation if necessary.

 Sources of vitamin D

-Vitamin D is found mainly in animal foods.
+Vitamin D is found primarily in animal foods.
 Some plant foods also contain it to a lesser extent.

 #1 - Cod liver oil